SK-47/Ruva/README.md

-# BreakThrough - Speech Coaching Application
+# Ruva - AI Powered Speech Tutor

-A modern web application for speech coaching with multiplayer capabilities, real-time analysis, and AI-powered feedback.
+Ruva is a modern AI powered speech tutor that targets speech anxiety and provides personalised coaching via native RAG architecture.
+It focuses on different types of speech problems spanning from stuttering to going blank while speaking.
+It has 4 different practice modes/rooms and supports both single-player and multiplayer activities.

 ## Architecture